otsolap/Metsan_Otus/README.md

 # Metsan_Otus v1.1
 Official page for my youtube channel.
 Main goal was to have a place to host all my vlog scripts in one place. :-)

 Personal vlog page done with modern technology and methods.
 Jamstack is a popular new stack to create modern websites.
-Tools used in this project include Gatsby, Netlify CMS, GraphQl and Netflidy Identity.
+Tools used in this project include Gatsby, Netlify CMS, GraphQl and Netfliy Identity.

 This is for my YouTube persona and a place to have all my scipts.
 I don't release my scripts elsewhere so I thought a vlog/blog-site would be perfect for that.